yourlabs/blog/content/posts/2020-07-27-the-3-problems-of-django.en.md

 date = "2020-07-27T13:37:00+00:00"
 draft = false
-tags = ["python", "django", "crud", "iommi", "crudlfap", "best-practice", "framework"] title = "The 3 problems of Django" author = "jpic"
+tags = ["python", "django", "crud", "iommi", "crudlfap", "best-practice", "framework"] title = "Why CRUDLFA+" author = "jpic"
 +++

-# Why Django feels "unfinish"
+This post describes how I feel Django could be even more awesome to use out of the box !

 ## 1. Non admins ?